TimAstier/chess-repertoire-trainer/README.md

 ## Solution

-Fetch the content of lichess studies and provide an interactive way to review lines.
+Use [lichess api](https://lichess.org/api#tag/Studies) to fetch the content of lichess studies and provide an interactive way to review lines.

 ## Roadmap